i-shivamsoni/airdrop-archive/_posts/fundamentals/2024-12-23-Essential-Knowledge-for-Blockchain-Airdrop-Hunting.md

 pageorder: "03"
 pin: true
 permalink: /learn/:title/
+description: "A comprehensive guide covering essential knowledge and concepts needed to start your journey in blockchain airdrop hunting, from understanding different blockchain layers to wallet security."
+category: "Airdrop-Basics"
+difficulty: "Beginner"
+readTime: "5 min read"
 ---

 Heard about people getting "free crypto" from airdrops but have no idea where to begin?
 You're not alone!
 This two-part guide will equip you with everything you need to know to start your airdrop hunting journey.
 In Part 1, we'll cover the essential knowledge you need before starting.